xinyuwei-david/david-share/Multimodal-Models/E2E-Stable-Diffussion-on-A100-MIG/readme.md

-# End-to-end Stable Diffusion test on Azure NC A100/H100 MIG#### E2E Stable Diffusion on A100 MIG
+# End-to-end Stable Diffusion test on Azure NC A100/H100 MIG

 A100/H100 are High end Training GPU, which could also work as Inference.
 In order to save compute power and GPU memory, We could use NVIDIA Multi-Instance GPU (MIG), then we could run Stable Diffusion on MIG.
 I do the test on Azure NC A100 VM.